LookusHallway/MARDM/README.md

 - [x] Release the clean codes for implementation.
 - [x] Release the evaluation codes and the pretrained models.
 - [x] Release the simple and minimalist version of codes for implementation.
+- [ ] Release updated version of AE weights and scripts

+## 📢 News
+- Will be releasing the updated version of AE weights with more support and scripts soon after cleaning the code.

 ##  ⚙️ Getting Started
 <details>